Modern Slavery Act 2015:

 4. Elimination of discrimination in respect of employment and occupation.

-In addition, all staff who have any concerns that modern slavery may be occurring in any part of our organisation or supply chains are required (through clear reporting lines) to notify senior management so that the issue can be escalated appropriately and addressed effectively.
+All staff who have any concerns that modern slavery, or any other wrongdoing, may be occurring in any part of our organisation or supply chains are encouraged to notify senior management so that the issue can be escalated appropriately and investigated effectively.
 We have processes and policies in place to protect whistleblowers and their anonymity.
-These processes and policies are reviewed annually with a view to increasing their effectiveness.
-We also host employee forums, which promote transparency and offer employees another route to raise any concerns they may have.
+The Group also has an anonymous whistleblowing application in operation, which is a simple, secure, anonymous and confidential way in which staff can communicate misconduct (or suspected misconduct), including in relation to modern slavery matters.
+There are links to the whistleblowing application in various places on the Group’s staff intranet, including the homepage, and in the Group’s Whistleblowing policy itself.
+In accordance with this policy, staff can also raise concerns with our People and Performance (HR) Team or the General Counsel in confidence to discuss any wrongdoing.
+No reports were made in 2024.
+We also periodically host employee forums, which promote transparency and offer employees another route to raise any concerns they may have.

 Our Values